IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Installation in the Yemilab Setting

 In the unlikely case the individual pancakes do not fit through the constriction points, the alternative is to wind and pot the coils underground, or make them in sections.
-This has already been studied in Chapter 3 of the CDR document~\cite{alonso_isodaryemilab_2021, alonso_isodaryemilab_2022}.
+This has already been studied in chapter~3 of the CDR document~\cite{alonso_isodaryemilab_2021, alonso_isodaryemilab_2022}.
 The heavy winding machine and fixtures would need to be transported, but could be broken down into parts that will fit through the ramps, then assembled on site.
 The biggest challenge would be the ventilation scheme for the potting process.
 There is precedence for sectioned coils.
-For the large TRIUMF cyclotron~\cite{TRIUMF}, coils are separated into six different segments as the outer diameter of the coils is almost 20 meters, making the transport of fully assembled coils essentially impossible over conventional roadways.
+For the large TRIUMF cyclotron~\cite{TRIUMF}, coils are separated into six different segments as the outer diameter of the coils is almost 20~m, making the transport of fully assembled coils essentially impossible over conventional roadways.
 The inconvenience for a segmented coil, is that the ends of every turn of every section must be spliced, substantially increasing the cost and decreasing the efficiency of operation, as the coil must have as few turns as possible with very high current flowing through each turn.

-\section{Assembly underground}
+\subsection{Assembly underground}

-The cyclotron will be assembled in a hall measuring 12 meters wide, 17 meters deep and 10 meters high.
-This hall was excavated to our specifications at the 90 degree bend in the access ramp to the LSC, as seen in Fig.~\ref{Yemilab Layout}.
-A flat area, roughly 10 m x 5 m at the corner will be the staging area for components transported from the surface.
+The cyclotron will be assembled in a hall measuring 12~m wide, 17~m deep and 10~m high.
+This hall was excavated to our specifications at the 90\degree bend in the access ramp to the LSC, as seen in Fig.~\ref{Yemilab Layout}.
+A flat area, roughly $10\times5$~m at the corner will be the staging area for components transported from the surface.
 A bridge crane riding on tracks will be used to rig parts to the cyclotron assembly point.
-Conversations with a crane manufacturer, Industrias Electromecánicas GH, S.A.~\cite{GHcranes} gave us assurances that a 40-ton capacity crane, riding on rails installed on the cavern floor would be quite practical (see Fig.~\ref{crane}.
+Conversations with a crane manufacturer, Industrias Electromecánicas GH, S.A.~\cite{GHcranes} gave us assurances that a 40~t capacity crane, riding on rails installed on the cavern floor would be quite practical (see Fig.~\ref{crane}.
 It could be configured to fit the dimensions of the cavern, and broken into modular parts that could be transported to the site.